curblr/curblr-spec/Images.md

 # About images

-The images array gives links to pictures of the given resource.
+The images array is an optional field that provides links to photo(s) of the given resource.
+For example, this could link to photo(s) of a sign, parking meter, fire hydrant, curb paint, or other physical street asset that conveys the regulation to curbspace users.

-# Examples
+# Example

 ```json
 {